Joseph Plunkett: Aftermath/legacy

 His brothers George Oliver Plunkett and Jack Plunkett joined him in the Easter Rising and later became important IRA men.
 His father's cousin, Horace Plunkett, was a Protestant and unionist who sought to reconcile unionists and nationalists.
 Horace Plunkett's home was burned down by the Anti-Treaty IRA during the Civil War.

 Plunkett named his sister, Geraldine, the literary executor of his will.
 She published a volume of his poetry a month after his execution in June 1916.

-The main railway station in Waterford City is named after him as was Joseph Plunkett Tower in Ballymun which has since been demolished.
-Plunkett barracks in the Curragh Camp, County Kildare is also named after him.
+The main railway station in Waterford City is named after him—as was Joseph Plunkett Tower in Ballymun, a block of flats, which has since been demolished.
+Plunkett barracks in the Curragh Camp, County Kildare, is also named after him.

 In popular culture

 The Irish ballad "Grace", written by Seán and Frank O'Meara, is a monologue of Plunkett expressing his love to Grace and his love for the cause of Irish independence in the small hours before his execution.
-The ballad has been notably covered by The Wolfe Tones and Jim McCann.
+The ballad has been notably covered by The Wolfe Tones, Jim McCann, and Rod Stewart.

-He is also mentioned in the Irish rebel song "Seán South of Garryowen".

-American composer Florence Turner-Maley used Plunkett's text in her song "I See Him Everywhere."
+American composer Florence Turner-Maley used Plunkett's text in her song "I See Him Everywhere".

 His religious poem "I See His Blood upon the Rose" is well-known in Ireland.

 Plunkett was portrayed by London actor, Frank Bourke for a documentary mini series, 1916 The Easter Seven.